SirPlease/ZoneMod/README.md

 	 * Claw damage decreased to 5.
  * Charger
 	 * Punch damage decreased to 6.

+* Survivors
+ * Friendly Fire Godframes have been set to 0.3 seconds.

+This will get rid of instant Friendly Fire incidents after clears.

-* SMG Adjustments:
+* Weapon Adjustments:
  * Reload Speed:
 	 * Uzi: 1.70 (Acemod: 1.75)
      * Silenced Uzi: 1.76 (Acemod: 1.8)
  * Spread:
 	 * Uzi: Moving 2.05 / Still 0.24 (Acemod: 1.65 / 0.20)
      * Silenced Uzi: Moving 2.25 / Still 0.30 (Acemod: 1.75 / 0.26)
+ * Ammo
- * Ammo: 50/700 (Acemod: 50/800)
+	 * SMG: 50/700 (Acemod: 50/800)
+	 * Shotgun Ammo decreased to 8/80 (Acemod 8/96).

 As we've noticed in Acemod V4, the Uzis were completely taking over and shredding everything.
 In the first release of ZoneMod, I want to test out these middle grounds, whilst trying to making the regular Uzi more attractive.

-* Shotgun Ammo decreased to 8/80 (Acemod 8/96).

-A minor change, let's see how much of an effect something so small has.
+The Shotguns have a minor change to their max ammo, let's see how much of an effect something so small has.
 - - - -
 ### Miscellaneous ###
 * Removed !spawns functionally while the Game is Live.